| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 It was the familiar phrase ‘No problem’, expressed in

+body language.
 En-route to the TV centre, driving along Kurortny Prospect, Sochi’s

 main thoroughfare, we were reminded that everything is not changed